Production part approval process: PPAP approval

 PPAP is a series of documents gathered in one specific location (a binder or electronically) called the "PPAP Package".
 The PPAP package is a series of documents which need a formal certification / sign-off by the supplier and approval / sign-off by the customer.
 The form that summarizes this package is called PSW (Part Submission Warrant).
 The signature in the customer certification area of the PSW indicates that the supplier-responsible person (usually the Quality Engineer or Quality Manager) has reviewed this package and that the customer-responsible person (usually a Customer Quality Engineer or Customer Quality Manager) has not identified any issues that would prevent its approbation.

 The documentation on the PPAP package is closely related to the advanced product quality planning process used during the design and development of new vehicles and component systems to reduce the risk of unexpected failure due to errors in design and manufacture.
 The PPAP manual is published by the AIAG, and specifies generic requirements for obtaining PPAP approvals.
 Additional customer specific requirements may be imposed by particular clients (vehicle manufacturers) and incorporated in the purchasing contracts.
 Details of 'customer specific' requirements may be found on the International Automotive Task Force (IATF) website or supplier portals provided by the vehicle manufacturers.
-A new website, developed by customer-specific requirements, LLC, has been created to help solve problems associated with the distribution and accessibility of customer-specific requirements.

 Suppliers are required to obtain PPAP approval from the vehicle manufacturers whenever a new or modified component is introduced to production, or the manufacturing process is changed.
 Obtaining approval requires the supplier to provide sample parts and documentary evidence showing that: